SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 of __cells__ dividing the content in that row.
 You can think of it as a table, except that the number of columns is allowed to be different for each row.
-Within a __column__ you can drag-and-drop any number of tools, although it is probably a good idea not too have too many in one column, since this will make it harder to change layout afterwards.
+Within a __column__ you can drag-and-drop any number of tools, although it is probably a good idea not to have too many in one column, since this will make it harder to change layout afterwards.

 You can add tools by clicking the green "+" sign, or __dragging them from the toolbar__: